getkloudi/integration-wrapper-generator/out/bitbucket/docs/PullrequestsApi.md

 oauth2.accessToken = 'YOUR ACCESS TOKEN';

 let apiInstance = new Bitbucket.PullrequestsApi();
-let username = "username_example"; // String | This can either be the username or the UUID of the user, surrounded by curly-braces, for example: `{user UUID}`. let repoSlug = "repoSlug_example"; // String | This can either be the repository slug or the UUID of the repository, surrounded by curly-braces, for example: `{repository UUID}`. let opts = {
+let workspace = "workspace_example"; // String | This can either be the workspace ID (slug) or the workspace UUID surrounded by curly-braces, for example: `{workspace UUID}`. let repoSlug = "repoSlug_example"; // String | This can either be the repository slug or the UUID of the repository, surrounded by curly-braces, for example: `{repository UUID}`. let opts = {
   'state': "state_example" // String | Only return pull requests that are in this state.
 This parameter can be repeated.
 };
-apiInstance.repositoriesUsernameRepoSlugPullrequestsGet(username, repoSlug, opts, (error, data, response) => {
+apiInstance.repositoriesWorkspaceRepoSlugPullrequestsGet(workspace, repoSlug, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {